feloy/kubernetes-explorer/README.md

 Angular application that connects to your preferred Kubernetes cluster to explore it.

+This app demonstrates the direct access to the Kubernetes API server from a web app, and especially the watch capabilities of the API that use the HTTP Chunked Transfer Encoding.

 ```
 $ git clone https://github.com/feloy/kubernetes-explorer.git
 $ cd kubernetes-explorer